DaveZag/Portfolio-template/README.md

 ## Portfolio-setup-and-mobile-first

-> This is a replica of a personal portfolio website. \
+> This is a replica of a personal portfolio website from microverse full stack program( [template 2](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=48%3A27)). \
 > It is built using the mobile-first approach.

 ## Built With